 What's in a theme

-• Typography — the fonts available in the project and the default styles for headings, body text, and links.
+Typography — the fonts available in the project and the default styles for headings, body text, and links.

-• Spacing — a set of named spacing values (xs through 3xl) that drive padding, gaps, and the overall rhythm of your layouts.
+Spacing — a set of named spacing values (xs through 3xl) that drive padding, gaps, and the overall rhythm of your layouts.

 How the color system works

-Brand tokens (the foundation)
+Brand colors (the foundation)

-You can also add Extras: additional Tailwind scales for decorative use, like charts, illustrations, or accents that fall outside the core four.
-Extras are optional and live alongside your brand tokens.
+You can also add Extras: additional scales for decorative use, like charts, illustrations, or accents that fall outside the core four.
+Extras are optional and live alongside your brand colors.
 Use them when you need them, but lean on the core four for anything that should adapt cleanly when you swap themes — extras don't always travel across themes, since a different theme may not include the same extra token.

-Structural colors (drawn from brand)
+Default colors (drawn from brand)

+In the editor, these appear in the Default colors section.
 Page, Text, Frames, and Border cover the structural parts of a design.
 They don't have colors of their own — each one points at a specific shade in your brand tokens.
 For example, you might set the Page background to Neutral 950 and the Text to Neutral 100.

-This keeps the structure of every design grounded in your brand, and it's what makes theme-swapping work: swap to a different theme and the structural colors re-resolve to the new theme's brand tokens automatically.
+This keeps the structure of every design grounded in your brand, and it's what makes theme-swapping work: swap to a different theme and the default colors re-resolve to the new theme's brand tokens automatically.

 Setting up colors